 An estimated 60 horses were led away, recalled Kenner’s daughter, Frances, “in what seemed to us a funeral procession, as we saw it go down the road to the river.”
 Many of these horses were sold at auction the next year, including Panic, who was purchased for $5,500 and sent north.
 The indomitable Whale, however, would not budge for the Federals.
 The 16 hands-high blood bay, unmanageable except by Abe or his grooms, could not be controlled by the soldiers; the grooms refused to assist, enabling the stallion to remain at Ashland.

 The Kenner family left Ashland following the raid in order to escape the continued advance of Federal troops into Louisiana, and settled in Northern Louisiana in Natchitoches.
 Meanwhile, Duncan returned to his political duties in Richmond, Virginia, the seat of the Confederate Congress.
-Despite his own reliance as a planter on his workforce of enslaved people, it was Kenner who advocated the radical proposition in 1863 of sending a commission to England and France, requesting the powers to acknowledge the Confederate States of America and provide assistance in return for the abolition of slavery.
+In 1863, Kenner, who relied as a planter on his workforce of enslaved people, advocated the radical proposition of sending a commission to England and France, requesting the powers to acknowledge the Confederate States of America and provide assistance in return for the abolition of slavery.

 His plan was opposed until January 1865, when Confederate President Jefferson Davis appointed Kenner for a secret diplomatic mission to Europe, granting him authority to secure aid from Britain and France.
 Traveling in disguise and under the name of “A.B.
 Kinglake,” Kenner embarked on this dangerous assignment that required him to journey through enemy territory in order to sail from the port of New York to meet with Confederate diplomats in Paris.
 Yet the diplomatic meetings that transpired in March 1865 with the British Prime Minister Lord Palmerston and Emperor Napoleon III proved unsuccessful, and within weeks, the Confederate capital of Richmond had fallen to the Union in early April; days later, General Robert E. Lee surrendered his Northern Virginia forces, initiating the conclusion of the war and end of the Confederacy.